 Research Data Access

 Over the last five years, we have been collecting data from families across the UK with children with intellectual disability of known genetic aetiology.
 IMAGINE ID has successfully collected the largest dataset of genotypic and phenotypic in children with intellectual disability with the aim to collaborate and share our data.
 The IMAGINE ID research data are available as a resource for the scientific community to maximize the value of the data for research and eventual patient and public benefit.
-The IMAGINE ID database will be available to the scientific community by 31st October 2019.
+The IMAGINE ID database will be available to the scientific community by the end of 2019.
 We have detailed information regarding requesting data, data availability, data security and patient confidentiality below.

 From May/June 2019 all requests for genetic data linked to phenotypic data will be reviewed through the METADAC committee.
 Committee dates TBC.